Interlisp/Interlisp.github.io/content/en/project/faqs.md

 Interlisp uses a heuristic to decide when to simply print an error message and when to open a "break" window for the error; the decision is based on compute-time-since-last-user-input and stack depth.
 We've adjusted these parameters but modern machines are 1000 times faster, and the clock resolution is too coarse.

-The `retry` command is handy.
+The `retry` command is handy in this situation.

 For example typing `(+ 1 Z)` may only show the error message:
 `Z is an unbound variable.`
+without a break window opening.
+If you
 ```
  RETRY
 ```
-  and a debugger window will pop up.
+then a debugger window will pop up.
 Let's give Z a value while in the debugger:
 ```
 (SETQ Z 9)
 ```
-now type `OK` and _enter_ or middle click in the debugger then choose Ok.
+now type `OK` and _enter_ (or middle click in the debugger then choose Ok).
 It will continue the execution as if the fault never happened.
 It will return the value 10.